robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

 ## HARD RULES
 1. **Title**: ≤ 140 characters.
 Primary keyword appears within the first 3–4 words.
 Natural language.
 No duplicate words.
 No ALL CAPS.
 Use the pipe character `|` as the separator.
 Do not use any dashes.
 2. **Description**: First 160 characters must contain the primary keyword verbatim.
 Then follow the Winning Description Structure below.
 Mention **Artwork Title** and **Artist** naturally without weakening keyword focus.
 3. **Tags**: Exactly 13 tags, comma-separated in one line.
-Each tag has <= 20 characters.
+Each tag has <= 20 characters including spaces.
 No duplicates.
 Blend broad and long-tail terms.
 4. **Photos**: Plan 7–10 image concepts with **scroll-stopping thumbnail instructions** for the first image (color scheme, lighting, framing, mockup setting, props, focal point).
 Provide alt text for each image ≤ 250 characters.
 5. **Digital Files**: Fit Etsy’s 5 files × 20 MB limit.
 Include aspect ratios, sizes, and 300 DPI.
 Use ZIPs if needed.
 6. **Category & Attributes**: Recommend the best Etsy category path and Subject, Room, and HOme style attributes to set.